Northeast Delta Dental Stadium

 Location

-With a name that aimed to make this city the industry giant that the other one across the pond became, this version of Manchester did indeed become a giant, though in Textiles.
-The former millyards where that took place now include a museum, though it was closed on the day of our visit.
+With a name that vowed to inspire this city to become the industry giant that the other one across the pond became, this version of Manchester did indeed become a giant, though in Textiles.
+The former millyards where that took place now include a museum.
 A couple blocks up the hill is downtown and the area along Elm Street features a nice array of restaurants.
 Outside of that, normal city stuff is found and there is a general lack of attractions to draw visitors to the area.
 The ballpark sits along the banks of the Merrimack River, just a bit south of downtown.
-Though the river location sounds appealing, you wouldn’t even know a body of water exists nearby as tree overgrowth blocks it as you walk to the ballpark entrance.
+Though the river location sounds appealing, there’s not much of a view from the stadium.
 The more “attractive” part of downtown is too far away and the nearby surroundings are bleh (auto shops, grocery shore, generic office buildings).
-A hotel is attached to the ballpark, but that disappoints as well (see “Interior”)
+A hotel is attached to the ballpark, which is good for those staying there, but bad for those looking for a city view during the game.

 Location Ranking: 4.5 out of 10